Abdulrhman-Nasser/Traffic-Light-QT/README.md

 - ATmega32 microcontroller
 - USB to TTL converter
 - LEDs (Red, Yellow, Green)
-- LCD display

 ## Setup and Installation
 1. **Hardware Setup:**
    - Connect the LEDs to the ATmega32 microcontroller.
    - Connect the USB to TTL converter to the microcontroller for serial communication.
-   - Ensure the LCD display is connected and configured correctly.

 2. **Software Setup:**
    - Install Qt and set up the development environment.